axialabsresearch/frostgate-circuits/README.md

 Zero-knowledge proof circuit implementations for the Frostgate blockchain adapter system.
 This crate provides the core zero-knowledge proof functionality used to validate and verify blockchain state transitions.

-Frostgate's ZKIP allows implementation of new zk-backends using ZKPlug trait abstraction.
+Frostgate's ZKIP allows implementation of new ZK backends using the ZkBackend trait abstraction.

 ## Overview